Is it worth doing a master’s or PhD?

 As we mentioned earlier, a PhD can lead you to become an expert in your field.
 But your research also has the potential to really make a difference.

 For example, you could shed new light on Shakespeare's approach to writing, or write a groundbreaking mathematical theory.
 You could even contribute to the discovery of a life-saving drug.

 There is so much good that could come from your work.
 If you're able to create a lasting, positive impact through your research, this would definitely make a PhD worth it.

 You can pursue a career in academia with a doctorate

-Luckily, if you are interested in becoming a lecturer, you're in the very good position of already knowing people who can give you expert advice on this: other lecturers.
+Luckily, if you are interested in becoming a lecturer, you'll already know people who can give you expert advice on this: other lecturers.

-Whether from your undergraduate or master's degree, get in touch with any tutors that you get on well with and see if they'd be happy to meet with you for a chat.
+Whether from your undergraduate or master's degree, get in touch with any tutors that you get on well with and see if they'd be happy to meet for a chat.

-Ask them about the realities of doing a PhD, what it's like working in academia, and what other things you can be doing outside of your studies to increase your chances of getting a job as a lecturer.
+Ask them about the realities of doing a PhD and working in academia.
+You could also ask about what else you can do alongside your studies to increase your chances of getting a job as a lecturer.